klorenz/python-elastico/docs/configuration.rst

 .. highlight:: yaml

-Typically you configure ElastiCo with a YAML configuration file.
+You configure ElastiCo with a YAML configuration file.

 You can do it in a single file, but it is recommended to use multiple files to keep the overview, especially if you create more complex